robwelan/be-a-react-dev-ws-01/content/blog/weather-app-let-us-look-at-state-management/index.md

 Because we are using <a href="https://recoiljs.org/" target="_blank">Recoil</a>, the atom shapes follow the pattern described in that documentation.

-As you can see the default for both weatherLocationLocale and weatherLocationForecast is simply and empty object ( or {}).
+As you can see the default for both weatherLocationLocale and weatherLocationForecast is simply an empty object ( or {}).

 The weatherLocationTopCard is using the stateWeatherLocationTopCard state import.